MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_characteristics.md

        authorization.

-#### NdisPortControlStateUnknown

-The port's control state for send operations is unknown.

 ### -field RcvControlState

 The control state of the port for receive operations.
 This member must contain one of the